Explore-Execute Chain: Towards an Efficient Structured Reasoning Paradigm: Methodology

 \section{Methodology}

-We introduce the \textbf{Explore-Execute Chain (E\textsuperscript{2}C)} framework, which decomposes reasoning tasks into two phases: Exploration and Execution.
-This division aims to improve reasoning efficiency, scalability, and interpretability by separating brainstorming steps from detailed calculations.
-As shown in Fig.~\ref{fig:method}, we first introduce a two-stage training procedure to achieve a paradigm shift and performance boost for E\textsuperscript{2}C model, then we present efficient fine-tuning for specific domains and effective test-time scaling.
+Building on this formulation, we introduce the \textbf{Explore-Execute Chain (E\textsuperscript{2}C)} framework.
+As shown in Fig.~\ref{fig:method}, we first describe a two-stage training procedure, then present EF-SFT and plan-level test-time scaling.